thephpleague/oauth2-server/auth-server-which-grant.md

 $server->addGrantType($authCodeGrant);
 ~~~

-The authorisation code grant is the grant that most people think of when OAuth is described.
+The authorization code grant is the grant that most people think of when OAuth is described.

 If you’ve ever signed into a website or application with your Twitter/Facebook/Google/(insert major Internet company here) account then you’ll have experienced using this grant.

-Essentially a user will click on a “sign in with Facebook” (or other <abbr title="Identity Provider">IdP</abbr>) and then be redirected from the application/website (the “client”) to the IdP authorisation server.
+Essentially a user will click on a “sign in with Facebook” (or other <abbr title="Identity Provider">IdP</abbr>) and then be redirected from the application/website (the “client”) to the IdP authorization server.
 The user will then sign in to the IdP with their credentials, and then - if they haven’t already - authorise the client to allow it to use the user’s data (such as their name, email address, etc).
-If they authorise the request the user will be redirected back to the client with a token (called the authorisation code) in the query string (e.g. `http://client.com/redirect?code=XYZ123`) which the client will capture and exchange for an access token in the background.
+If they authorise the request the user will be redirected back to the client with a token (called the authorization code) in the query string (e.g. `http://client.com/redirect?code=XYZ123`) which the client will capture and exchange for an access token in the background.

 This grant is suitable where the resource owner is a user and they are using a client which is allows a user to interact with a website in a browser.
 An obvious example is the client being another website, but desktop applications such as Spotify or Reeder use embedded browsers.